-Rhinoplasty is one of the most common plastic surgeries and can be done to alter the appearance of the nose or to improve breathing.
-The shape of the tip, bridge and nostrils along with the angle between the nose and upper lip can be revised.
+A Rhinoplasty, widely known as a ‘nose job’, is one of the most common plastic surgery procedures.
+It is often used to alter the appearance of the nose or to improve breathing.
+It is frequently carried out when a patient has suffered a nasal trauma or following the removal of tumors.
+The shape of the tip, the nasal bridge, the nostrils and the angle between the nose and upper lip, can all be revised.

-Results depend on your age and the condition of your skin and it is important to have a full and open discussion with consultants about what you want to achieve from the operation.
+A Rhinoplasty procedure usually lasts between one and three hours depending on the amount of re-shaping needed.
+It can often take up to six months for the swelling to completely go down.
+Results of the nose reshaping can vary depending on your age and the condition of your skin.
+It is therefore important to have a full and open discussion with consultants about what you want to achieve from the operation.